HaraldBregu/HaraldBregu/README.md

-# Hi there, I'm Harald Bregu
+# Hi there

-I'm a software developer passionate about building meaningful digital products from idea to launch.
+I'm passionate about building meaningful digital products from idea to launch.
 I enjoy taking concepts from early sketches and transforming them into real, working solutions that people can use and benefit from.

 ## What I Love Doing